REVRBE/revrbe-imgui-dx11-base/README.md

 I really have no interest in updating my DX9 base, so I figured it would probably be better to release one for DX11 - hopefully with future updates to improve and/or add new stuff.

+## Updates

+I added a simple interface that is displayed on successful login.

 ## Features

 ✅ XenForo authentication (returning highest rank with the default login.php)